ikmb/esga/docs/usage.md

 Independently predict non-coding RNAs using RFam version 14.
 The resulting models will not be merged into the main gene build but can be used for manual curation in e.g. WebApollo.
 Please note that the head node of your cluster must have access to the internet to download the RFam files on-the-fly.

-### 4. Within-scaffold parallelization
+### 4. Program parameters

 #### `--max_intron_size <int>` [ 20000 (default) ]
-The default value is set to 20000 - for something like a nematode, this would be too long, for human it would probably be fine, although a few introns are much longer.
+The default value is set to 20000 - for something like a nematode, this would be too long; for some lower vertebrates it would probably be fine, although a few introns may be much longer.
 Genes containing such extraordinarily large introns will then probably be mis-annotated.

-### 5. Parameters for specific programs
-To run some of the programs, additional information is required.
-All options have a (hopfully reasonable) default, but you must check if it is the proper one for your organism and for the output you expect.
+Information of plausible intron sizes can be obtained from the literature for many taxonomic groups.

 #### `--rm_lib`[ fasta file | false ]
 ESGA can run RepeatMasker using the built-in repeat library (DFam 2.0) - see below.
 However, given that DFam is quite sparse, especially outside of mammals, we would recommend to instead provide